 “We are well aware that investing in a China business project today is the most promising.
 However, it is never free from risks -the risk shall never be an impediment.
 On the contrary, the risks are evaluated in a rational way, it can be managed and leveraged sucessfully.
 Starting your business in an attractive market such as China, we want to provide companies with information and suggestions for the correct approach and expansion strategy”.

 China: current investment landscape for Italian companies

-“In the uninterrupted flow of trade relations with China, the sectors include not only traditional Made in Italy brands fashion, agri-food and mechanical engineering – Dr. Paglia continued – but also innovative companies working environment and sustainable energy.
+“In the uninterrupted flow of trade relations with China, the sectors include not only traditional Made in Italy brands fashion, agriculture and mechanical engineering – Dr. Paglia continued – but also innovative companies working in environment and sustainable energy.
 For example, smart urbanisation, infrastructures, and transport, and space technology.
-As a result, the current investment landscape is increasingly broadening and offers opportunities for companies to seize with the adequate legal and financial tools to both protect the investment and comply with the local regulations.
+As a result, the current investment landscape is increasingly broadening and offers opportunities for companies to seize with the adequate legal and financial tools to both protect the investment and comply with the local regulations.”

 The essential China checklist

 Dr. Peirone explains in the webinar “expanding to China today is very different compared to the previous years”.
 The digitalisation and speed in China offer Italian businesses new perspectives to enter the market, however, companies should understand the legal and financial responsibilities and activate legal protection, before speeding ahead.
 In the below, we provide three aspects of the essential China checklist.